-How Much PTO Does an Average American Worker Get
+How Much PTO Does an Average Worker in America Get?

 Understanding these differences is crucial for several reasons.
 For employers, it highlights areas where they can improve their benefits packages to attract and retain top talent.
 For employees, it provides insights into what they can expect based on their employment status and the presence of a union.
 Additionally, policymakers can use this information to advocate for more equitable PTO policies that support all workers, regardless of their employment type.